fleimgruber/DWDataReader.jl/README.md

 ## Project Status

-The package is tested against Julia `1.5.1`, current stable release, and nightly on Linux, macOS, and Windows.
+The package is tested against Julia `1.8.5` on Linux and Windows.

 ## Contributing and Questions